Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Impact of a hypothetical intervention modifying the exposure distribution

-\begin{assumption}[Temporal Transportability of Potential Outcomes] \end{assumption} In words, Assumption \ref{ass:transp_exp} states that the distribution of the exposure-response function $Y_{it}(\vs)$, is the same for units observed in the sample $U^{obs}$ and those in the future sample $U^F$, as long as they share the same evolution of outcomes $\overline{Y}_{it}^{B, L_y}$ and covariates $\overline{\vX}_{it}^{B,L_x}$ before the cross-over period and during the exposure under the exposure history $\overline{S}_{it}^{B, K}=\vs$.
-Thus, for Assumption \ref{ass:transp_exp} to hold, all the potential time-varying modifiers must be included in the covariate and outcome history.
-As a consequence, the exposure-response function $Y_{it}(\vs)$ for future time points can be imputed from past time points with the same characteristics.
+In words, Assumption \ref{ass:transp_exp} states that the distribution of the exposure-response function $Y_{it}(\vs)$ is the same across the temporal domain $\mathcal{D}$, provided units share the same baseline covariates $\vX_{i0}$ and the same evolution of outcomes $\overline{\mathbf{Y}}_{it}^{B, L_y}$ and covariates $\overline{\vX}_{it}^{B,L_x}$ both before and during the exposure window under the realization $\vs$.
+By conditioning on $\mathcal{H}_i(\vs)$, we ensure that all time-varying modifiers—including those in the pre-treatment window and those affected by the exposure during the carry-over period—are accounted for.
+This rules out the presence of unobserved time-varying modifiers that differ between the observed past and the future period.
+Consequently, if $\mathcal{D}$ spans across future and past time points, the exposure-response function $Y_{it}(\vs)$ for a future time point can be identified by the conditional distribution estimated from past time points with equivalent history.

-The second missing component in $AEE_F$ (Equation \eqref{eq: AEEF} is the exposure in the future time window, that is, $\overline{S}_{it}^{B,K}$ for $it\in U^F$. we could assume that the evolution of the exposure in the future period would follow the same dynamic as in the past and could be predicted using dynamic models given past exposures.
-For example, in the case of COVID-19, we could assume that without any intervention the epidemic would follow its natural course.
-Formally, we can make the following assumption:
+Another essential component in identifying the $AEE_F$ (Equation \eqref{eq: AEEF}) is the distribution of the exposure in the future time window, $f_{\overline{\mathbf{S}}_{it}^{B,K}}(\vs)$ for $it \in U_1^F$.
+An approach to identify this distribution is to assume that the evolution of the exposure follows the same structural dynamics in the future as it did in the past.
+For example, in our COVID-19 application, this corresponds to the assumption that, absent a new intervention, the epidemic follows its "natural course" as defined by the underlying transmission laws.
+We formalize this as follows: